-In Scotland, we call them potato scones and we generally eat them for breakfast on a roll, on a full Scottish-style breakfast or I love giving them as a tasty snack to my 3 year old toddler and 8 month old baby.
-So they’re also a great weaning food too.
+In Scotland, we call them potato scones and we generally eat them for breakfast on a roll, on a full Scottish-style breakfast (obviously haggis is involved) or I love giving them as a tasty snack to my toddler and baby.

 Suitable For The Whole Family

-I feel comfortable giving these to my children, who follow Baby Led Weaning BLW) from around 6 months old.
+I feel comfortable giving potato scones to my kids from around 6 months old.
 The only element I would consider modifying in the salt content.
 And because they freeze well, you can make a batch, freeze and use as necessary for your baby or toddler.

-Photo below of my baby (9 months old) enjoying her potato scones with goats cheese romesco sauce.
+Photo above of my baby (9 months old) enjoying her potato scones with goats cheese romesco sauce.

 Ingredients